 Port of Garibaldi Dredging

-The Oregon International Port of Coos Bay (OIPCB) is preparing to deploy staff to the Port of Garibaldi.
+The Oregon International Port of Coos Bay (OIPCB) has deployed staff to the Port of Garibaldi for dredging.
 Utilizing the State of Oregon owned dredge “THE LAURA”, Port of Coos Bay staff will dredge the marina and boat launch at the Port of Garibaldi.
 “THE LAURA” was purchased by the State of Oregon in 2015, with the cooperation of the Oregon Legislature and the Governor’s office.
 Initially, “THE LAURA” was slated to only be used at Ports along the south coast to dredge launch ramps and marinas, but will now be utilized for dredging projects throughout the State of Oregon.

 “THE LAURA”, an Ellicot-360SL swing ladder suction dredge, is capable of dredging to up to -20’, with a material pumping rate of over 200 cubic yards per hour through 3000’ of 10” pipe.
 It was purchased by the State following extensive conversations with the South Coast Ports Coalition, including the Ports of Alsea, Bandon, Brookings, Gold Beach, Port Orford, Siuslaw, Umpqua, and Coos Bay.